LaneDNickson/LaneDNickson.github.io/_projects/Personal-Website.md

 ---
 title: Personal Website
 ---
-In the spirit of learning HTML and CSS, I created a  website to act as my personal portfolio.
-I am currently working on adapting the current site to the Jekyll, a static site generating framework.
+In the spirit of learning web development, I have created this website to act as my personal portfolio.
+It started as a simple Google site, but was eventually built from scratch using GitHub Pages.
+In its current state, this site is generated using the Jekyll static-site building framework, with custom HTML and CSS.

+You can view the source code [here](https://github.com/OldNewTimer/OldNewTimer.github.io).